Want to join our team?

 Further information regarding the requirements of this role can be found in the attached Position Description.

-Alternatively for a confidential discussion please contact Josh Stringer on (02) 8839 3333 or email jstringer_riverside@cityofparramatta.nsw.gov.au.
+Alternatively, for a confidential discussion please contact Daniel Holdsworth (02) 8839 3387 or email dholdsworth_riverside@cityofparramatta.nsw.gov.au.

 A Paid Working with Children Check must be uploaded as part of your application.